AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 {{#include ../listings/factory_advanced.rs:msg }}
 ```

 As you can see, we use a lot of `Rc<DynamicIndex>`.
-This allows us to always hold a reference to the updated index value.
+This allows us to always hold a reference to the dynamic index value.

 > You might consider using `Weak` instead of `Rc` for messages because `Rc` will keep alive indices of removed elements inside queued messages (which rarely happens).
 For simplicity, we will use `Rc` here.